17 User Acceptance Testing Templates [Examples + Download]

 Sample UAT test case in ClickUp

-And if you use Marker.io for ClickUp, the following info is added automatically:
+If you use Marker.io with ClickUp, the following info is added automatically:

 • User name